Post overview: Best Breweries in Brooklyn, New York

 Let’s continue our list of the best breweries in Brooklyn with a crowd favorite — Threes Brewing.

-Considered one of the most popular Brooklyn breweries, the masterminds behind the brewhouse are applauded for churning out some of the most balanced craft brews in NYC.
+Considered one of the most popular Brooklyn breweries, the masterminds behind the brewery are applauded for churning out some of the most balanced craft brews in NYC.

 That’s not to say the brews lack complexity (anything but!), it’s just that the velvety texture makes them (almost) too easy to drink.